MergeLoom Docs for Ticket-to-Code Automation

 Use the MergeLoom controller at https://controller.mergeloom.ai to create

-workflow rules, and watch runs.
+integrations, configure workflow rules, and watch runs.

 The customer controller is at https://controller.mergeloom.ai.

-only after you install the worker, usually at http://127.0.0.1:8010/
+UI is available only after you install the worker, usually at

-or through an SSH tunnel to that port.
-Use it for provider setup, provider
+http://127.0.0.1:8010/ or through an SSH tunnel to that port.

-The fastest route is:
+The fastest Cloud Hosted route is:

 - Connect your work tracker and code host.